|Values are valid only on day of printing.|

-Infection with cytomegalovirus (CMV) is a significant cause of morbidity and mortality in transplant recipients and other immunocompromised hosts, as well as neonates.
-Infection may involve multiple organs including the brain, lung, liver, and gastrointestinal tract.
+Infection with cytomegalovirus (CMV) is a significant cause of morbidity and mortality in transplant recipients and other immunocompromised hosts.
+Specific neurologic syndromes associated with CMV infection include subacute radiculomyelopathy, peripheral neuropathy, and encephalitis.

 Rapid qualitative detection of cytomegalovirus DNA

 Detection of cytomegalovirus (CMV) DNA in a specimen supports the clinical diagnosis of infection due to this virus.

 Studies indicate that CMV DNA is not detected by PCR in cerebrospinal fluid from patients without central nervous system disease caused by this virus.

 A negative result does not eliminate the possibility of cytomegalovirus (CMV) infection.

 This assay is only to be used for patients with a clinical history and symptoms consistent with CMV infection, and must be interpreted in the context of the clinical picture.
 This test should not be used to screen asymptomatic patients.